Cheat Sheet FAQs

 How do I use the cheat sheet during the draft?

-Bring a pen, cross players off as they’re drafted and continue adjusting your plan as you see who is being selected – it will be easy to adjust your plan on the fly because you’ll have the draft-pick overlays and ∆ column to guide you!
+Click on player names to cross them out as they've been picked.
+Or, print your cheat sheet, bring a pen, and cross players off as they’re drafted.
+Continue adjusting your plan as you see who is being selected – it will be easy to adjust your plan on the fly because you’ll have the draft-pick overlays and ∆ column to guide you!